Askannz/optimus-manager/README.md

 Maybe.
 It will not work on Ubuntu because Canonical has its own tool to deal with Optimus (`prime-select`).
 If you are on Ubuntu you should be using that.

-It will not work on the default install of Fedora because Wayland is used by default (it *might* work in Xorg mode though).
+It will not work on the default install of Fedora because it uses Wayland (it *might* work in Xorg mode though).

 I do not know enough about the specificities of other distributions to port this tool to them.
 Feel free to help though :)